denten-books/plain-text/5-surface.md

 Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
 An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that is "worth every penny."
 Before, the typist would have to stop and erase every mistake, the copy reads.
 But with IBM MT/ST it is possible to "backspace, retype, and keep going."
-The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].
-But just as it was with the Mark III, information stored on magnetic tape was absolutely invisible to the typist.
+The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].<!--I can't find these quotes anywhere!
+I went through the attached PDF and the 1966 January issue, but no luck.--> But just as it was with the Mark III, information stored on magnetic tape was absolutely invisible to the typist.
 At the time, the only way to verify the magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by